7 Reasons Why You Should Wear Sunglasses More Often

 Now the fun reason!
 Sunglasses come in many colors, shapes, and styles and there’s sure to be (at least!) one that you’ll love.
 You can even have different sunglasses for different activities or to coordinate with different clothing styles!

-I especially love the Audrey sunglasses in Tortoise.
-They’re versatile and look great anywhere.
+We especially love the Kitten sunglasses in Tortoise.
+They’re versatile and will kick your style up a notch.